ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2528"></a>
 #### Trace Flag: 2528
-Function: Disables parallel checking of objects by `DBCC CHECKDB`, `DBCC CHECKFILEGROUP`, and `DBCC CHECKTABLE`.
+Function: Disables parallel checking of objects by DBCC CHECKDB, DBCC CHECKFILEGROUP, and DBCC CHECKTABLE.
 By default, the degree of parallelism is automatically determined by the query processor.
 The maximum degree of parallelism is configured just like that of parallel queries.
 For more information, see [Configure the max degree of parallelism Server Configuration Option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option).
-Parallel `DBCC` should typically be left enabled.
-For `DBCC CHECKDB`, the query processor reevaluates and automatically adjusts parallelism with each table or batch of tables checked.
+**Note: Parallel DBCC checks should typically be enabled (default).
+The query processor reevaluates and automatically adjusts parallelism for each table or batch of tables checked by DBCC CHECKDB.**
-Sometimes, checking may start when the server is almost idle.
-An administrator who knows that the load will increase before checking is complete may want to manually decrease or disable parallelism.
+The typical use scenario is when a system administrator knows that server load will increase before DBCC CHECKDB completes, and so chooses to manually decrease or disable parallelism, in order to increase concurrency with other user workload.
+However, disabling parallel checks in DBCC CHECKDB can cause it to take longer to complete.
-Disabling parallel checking of DBCC can cause `DBCC` to take much longer to complete and if `DBCC` is run with the `TABLOCK` feature enabled and parallelism set off, tables may be locked for longer periods of time.<br />
+**Note: If DBCC CHECKDB is executed using the TABLOCK option and parallelism is disabled, tables may be locked for longer periods of time.**
+**Note: Starting with SQL Server 2014 (12.x) SP2, a MAXDOP option is available to override the max degree of parallelism configuration option of sp_configure for the DBCC statements.**
 Link: [Docs Trace Flags]<br />
 Link: http://www.sqlskills.com/blogs/paul/checkdb-from-every-angle-how-long-will-checkdb-take-to-run<br />
 Link: [Important Trace Flags That Every DBA Should Know]<br />